Division of Environmental Health

 Health Permits for Temporary Food Establishments

-A Temporary Food Establishment is a type of food establishment that operates for a period of no more than 14 consecutive days in conjunction with a single event or celebration, including carnivals, fairs, festivals, farmers markets, and other similar public gatherings.
+A Temporary Food Establishment is a type of food establishment that operates for a period of no more than 14 consecutive days in conjunction with a single event or celebration, including carnivals, fairs, festivals, and other events.

-• A food establishment with a Food Establishment Permit issued by a health jurisdiction other than Fairfax County and is participating as a food vendor.
+• Outside jurisdictions: A restaurant with a food establishment permits or license issued by a health jurisdiction other than Fairfax County that is participating as a food vendor.

-• A firm/organization/company/business that is under an inspection program conducted by the Virginia Department of Agriculture and Consumer Services (VDACS).
+• A firm that is under an inspection program conducted by the Virginia Department of Agriculture and Consumer Services (VDACS) offering unpackaged food of their product, including cutting or slicing produce items at a farmer’s market.

-• A gourmet food vendor who offers unpackaged samples of products to the public.
+• A gourmet food vendor who offers unpackaged food of their product to the public.

-• A demonstration cooking booth where samples are offered to the public.
+• A demonstration cooking booth where food is offered to the public.

-• A restaurant that donates or sells food to a 501c3 non-profit, tax-exempt organization.
+• A restaurant that donates or sells food to a 501c3 organization.

 The permit must be posted where it can easily be seen by the public, and it is only valid for the specified permit period.
 This permit is not transferable.